by Natalie Finn | Thu., Apr. 30, 2020 9:00 AM

 However, she was also shooting On the Road at the time—and by the beginning of 2012, she and co-star Garrett Hedlundhad paired off.

-They seemed pretty darn settled, becoming each other's other half on the red carpet and looking awfully happy to be there.
+They seemed pretty settled, too, becoming each other's other half on the red carpet and looking awfully happy to be there.

 Caroline McCredie/Getty Images